 With the pandemic still ongoing and an expected global economic slowdown, 2020 is shaping up to be a difficult year for nonprofit fundraising.
 It is important for your nonprofit organization to focus on the finer points of engaging donors virtually.

 Virtual fundraising events facilitate visual storytelling, which is more effective at soliciting donations than appeals based solely on statistics.
 World champion auctioneer Bobby D. Ehlert advocates for nonprofits to think of auctions as the midpoint of the fundraising cycle, instead of as its culmination.
 He says that the future of auctions and fundraising events in general will revolve around creating the best possible experience for donors and non-donors at their event whether it’s hosted in person or virtually.

 One way of doing so is by developing a process of properly thanking donors.
 Developing the right gratitude process has been proven to make donors more likely to donate again in the future.
 An advantage of live fundraising is that it makes donating an interactive experience in which donors don’t have to move to a different page to donate and streamers can thank donors immediately and publicly on air.
 Some YouTube channels even make separate videos answering questions or responding to comments in super chats above a certain amount.
 Also, some podcasts mention paying subscribers by name at the end of their podcast and offer them extra content.

 With virtual fundraising already on the rise in recent years, and current restrictions reducing in-person activities, there will likely be an accelerated rate of adoption of virtual channels.
+As you accept more payments online, it is also important to work with a payment processor that understands your needs.
 While it is an uneasy time for nonprofits, there are opportunities to reach potential donors now, and a further opportunity to develop strategies to utilize online channels of fundraising when our new normal arrives.